mach-kernel/cadius/README.md

 - Fix buffer overflow from [#12](https://github.com/mach-kernel/cadius/issues/12).
 - Fix segfault when using `EXTRACTVOLUME`.

+A big thank you to [@oliverschmidt](https://github.com/oliverschmidt) for helping test this release!

 #### 1.3.2
 - Maintenance release / macro cleanup.